yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/operator-hub.md

 ## Prerequisites

-A Kubernetes cluster and `kubectl` are configured to communicate with the cluster.
+A Kubernetes cluster and `kubectl` must be configured to communicate with the cluster.

-## Deploy YugabyteDB using Operator Lifecycle Manager
+## Deploy YugabyteDB using OLM

 YugabyteDB can be deployed on any Kubernetes cluster using OLM, as follows: